ivo-digital/strapi/packages/providers/upload-aws-s3/README.md

 See the [using a provider](https://docs.strapi.io/developer-docs/latest/plugins/upload.html#using-a-provider) documentation for information on installing and using a provider.
 And see the [environment variables](https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/configurations/optional/environment.html#environment-variables) for setting and using environment variables in your configs.

+If you're using the bucket as a CDN and deliver the content on a custom domain, you can get use of the `baseUrl` and `rootPath` properties to configure how your assets' urls will be save inside Strapi.

 ### Provider Configuration

 `./config/plugins.js`